langit/jael/brief.rst

 Once both conditions are met, all closure variables will become the member variables of the closure class.

+Alternatively, for each enclosing method there will be its own closure, nested inside other closures.
+This way the closures form a tree structure paralell to that of the methods.
+Closures has the implementation, Wrappers presents the methods in the right place.
+The good thing about nested closures is that enclosure variables are only instantiated as needed.

 Some enclosed methods are not open: they do not refer to any variables outside themselves.
 Those methods can be placed in the method wrapping class as a static Java method.